 Dear EFT Community,

-David Lake, MD shares what it's like to use EFT for healing relationships and points out that EFT is the ‘doing’ that heals -- rather than the ‘thinking about’ or ‘naming’ the relationship problem.
+David Lake, MD, shares what it's like to use EFT for healing relationships and points out that in EFT it is the "doing" rather than the "thinking about" that heals the relationship problem.

 By David Lake, MD

 I maintain that relationship work is sometimes fraught with peril due to the intensity of the painful emotional reactions unleashed in the context of bickering, struggling, fighting, and enduring the partner’s "doing what they do."

 This is far worse than merely a "wrinkle in the great silk sheet of life."
 The intensity is vastly disproportionate to the provocation, and sometimes there is an eruption or earthquake!

 If it were not such a regular occurrence, misery or divorce would not be so common.
 EFT is an essential tool of self-help in order to bear with a reactive crisis.
 It is first-aid par excellence.
 In my life I have encountered very few tools like EFT that have such elegance, effectiveness, and application.

 We are all subject to emotional fire and flood in relationship, yet not so sanguine about our survival.
 When we feel threatened, love becomes very conditional.
 In our hurt we indulge in blame and fault both inside and outside our carefully constructed world.
 There are few reliable ways to achieve relief and release when such primitive feelings rise up: violence, including rage, self-harm, learned helplessness, and depression result all too frequently.

 Obviously, humans will do nearly anything to alleviate these overwhelming reactive feelings.
 This must include life-affirming techniques like EFT if our inner world is to shift toward healing.